davedash/django-fixture-magic/README.rst

     ]

-Note: The above example assumes that an Author with an ID of 5 exists in the target database.
+:Note: The above example assumes that an Author with an ID of 5 exists in the target database.

 The second command is ``merge_fixtures``.
 This command takes several fixture files and does a simple de-dupe operation (based on model and pk) and returns a